jimhigson/oboe.js/writing/main/5_Implementation.md

 usually be considered fast enough.
 Oboe's progressive model favours sharing because it naturally splits the work over many execution frames which by a non-progressive mode would be performed during a single frame.
-Although the overall CPU time will be higher, Oboe should share better with other concerns and because of better I/O management the total system performance should be improved.
+Although the overall CPU time will be higher, Oboe should share the processor more cooperatively and because of better I/O management the overall system responsiveness should be improved.

 Incrementally building the parsed content
 -----------------------------------------